tradecloud/tradecloud-docs-connectors/webhook-connector/order-events.md

 ## Order confirmed by supplier or buyer

-The supplier can either accept, reject or propose an alternative (see next section).
+The supplier can either accept, reject or [propose an alternative](#order-proposal-by-supplier).

 * Accepted means that the supplier confirmed the order line(s) as requested by the buyer.
 * Rejected means that the supplier cannot deliver the order line(s) at all.